-Admission to the Master degree programme in chemistry is linked to two requirements: fulfilment of the admission requirements of the University - defined in the Regulations for the Admission to the University of Fribourg [Règlement d'admission à l'Université de Fribourg / Reglement über die Zulassung an der Universität Freiburg] - and possession of a Bachelor degree in chemistry from the University of Fribourg or an academic degree considered equivalent by the Faculty of Science.
+Admission to the Master degree programme in chemistry is linked to two requirements: fulfilment of the admission requirements of the University - defined in the Regulations for the Admission to the University of Fribourg [Règlement d'admission à l'Université de Fribourg / Reglement über die Zulassung an der Universität Freiburg] - and possession of a Bachelor degree in chemistry from the University of Fribourg or an academic degree considered equivalent by the Faculty of Science and Medicine.

 The faculty possesses a list of academic titles that it recognizes as equivalent.
 Persons in possession of such a title will be admitted automatically.
-Persons in possession of an academic qualification not in the list can send the Faculty of science an application letter, on which the Commission for student requests - appointed by the faculty board - will make a decision.
+Persons in possession of an academic qualification not in the list can submit an application request to the Office for Admissions and Registration, on which the Commission for student requests - appointed by the faculty board - will make a decision.

-Depending on the academic qualification, the Commission for student requests can make its acceptance dependent on the fulfilment of additional requirements, provided they are of a minor scope and can be completed in parallel to the master degree programme.
+Based on the candidate's academic qualification, the Student Requests Commission can accept the application on the condition that additional requirements be fulfilled, provided they are of a minor scope and can be completed in parallel to the master degree programme.
 Otherwise, applicants can be admitted to a "pre-master programme" and can start with the master degree programme only after fulfilling the requirements initially laid down for the pre-master.